The men’s and women’s tournaments are identical in format. The mixed doubles tournament varies slightly.

-Both tournaments include 10 teams.
-In the preliminary round, each team plays every other team for a total of nine games per team.
-After each team has completed nine games, the teams with the four best records advance to the semifinals.
-If there are not a clear top four teams, tie-breaking games will be played.
-Any team that ties for one of the top four sports will have the opportunity to play its way into the semifinals.
+Men's and women's tournaments include 10 teams; mixed doubles has eight teams in the field.
+In the preliminary round, each team plays every other team.
+After each team has completed nine games (men's and women's) or seven games (mixed doubles), the teams with the four best records advance to the semifinals.
+If there are not a clear top four teams, tie-breaking procedures will be used to determine the playoff teams (see below).

 Once the semifinals begin, if a team had a better record than its opponent, it has the choice of shooting first or second in the first end.
 If the teams have the same record, the winner of their round robin game has the choice of shooting first or second in the first end.
 In the semifinals, the top-ranked team from the round-robin will play the fourth-place team, and the second-place team will play the third-place team (1v4, 2v3).

 The winners of the semifinals meet in the final for the gold medal.
 The losers play for the bronze medal.

 Each game in men's and women's curling is 10 ends in length.
 Mixed doubles play eight ends.
 Each end is complete when the two teams have each delivered all stones alternately and determined the score.
 If the teams are tied at the completion of 10 ends (men's and women's) or eight ends (mixed doubles), a complete extra end must be played to break the tie.
 If the teams are still tied, play must continue for as many ends as may be required to break the tie.

 During the round robin, men's and women's teams may concede the game once a minimum of six ends have been completed.
 During the playoffs, a minimum of eight ends must be completed.
 Conceding the game when the losing skip feels he is too far down to come back is fairly common and is an accepted part of the etiquette of the sport.
 It should happen multiple times during the course of the Olympics.